-2 NHSE has made a request of TPP and EMIS, to remove the 'off switch' in the next few months.
-For any practice that has opted out (of Update Record) the proposed new behaviour in this circumstance would be to forcibly turn on the Update Record but present each coded entry for manual acceptance/rejection.
+&lt;sup>2 NHSE has made a request of TPP and EMIS to remove the 'off switch' in July 2024.
+For any practice that has opted out of GP Connect Update Record the proposed new behaviour in this circumstance would be to forcibly turn on the Update Record functionality but present each coded entry for manual acceptance/rejection.
 At the time of writing, TPP can be set to automatically file incoming Update Record entries straight into the record and simply send a notification that this has happened.